 Your family could all rent bikes from a local bike rental shop, or go for a walk along the paved trail near one of the many parks and playgrounds.

 Paddleboard At Esther Simplot Park

 Esther Simplot Park is a 31-acre park and home to the famous Quinn’s Pond.
 During the warm Spring and Summer months, you’ll find many people swimming, paddleboarding, and kayaking here.

 Stop by Idaho River Sports, located on the Northeast side of Quinn’s Pond, to rent a few paddleboards for an hour and enjoy some time on the water together.

-The Capital Market moved from downtown Boise to the 34th Street location only steps away from Whitewater Park and across the footbridge from Esther Simplot Park.
+The 34th Street Market moved back to the Capital City Public Market at the Grove Plaza in downtown Boise.
 Be sure to check their Facebook Page to see if they are open when you’re going to be nearby because it’s fun to visit the outdoor market and grab a bite to eat while supporting local businesses.

 MK Nature Center – Idaho Fish and Game

 Explore the MK Nature Center, known as the local Boise nature center, and learn more about what to expect in the great outdoors in Idaho.
 You will find a trail you can walk and discover some fish viewing areas, as well as many natural habitats.